-The cabin has plenty of front and rear head- and leg-room, allowing 4 adults over 6-feet tall to travel in relative comfort on longer journeys.
+The cabin has plenty of front and rear head- and leg room, allowing four adults over six feet tall to travel in relative comfort on longer journeys.

 There are plenty of storage spaces dotted around the cabin for wallets, smartphones and loose change, as well as deep bins in each door.
 The E-Pace’s boot isn’t the biggest in its class, but it will still swallow enough luggage for a long weekend away.

 Fold down the standard 60:40 split rear seats and there’s enough room for camping holidays or trips to the dump.
 Although if you’re a Jaguar owner you probably have staff to do that sort of thing.

 Running costs and reliability

 The Jaguar E-PACE offers good value against the competition.
 Residuals are strong, with all models retaining a large percentage of their original value, while fuel efficiency is decent rather than class-leading.

 The entry-level, front-wheel drive D165 diesel model returns a predicted 46.9mpg, with the more potent D200 diesel – which comes as standard with four-wheel drive and an automatic gearbox – delivering more like 43.9mpg.